Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

-After spending just $1,000 on purchases with the Southwest Rapid Rewards Priority Credit Card, you’ll earn 40,000 Rapid Rewards points to use toward flights.
+After spending just $1,000 on purchases in the first 3 months with the Southwest Rapid Rewards Priority Credit Card, you’ll earn 40,000 Rapid Rewards points to use toward flights.
 These bonus offers can vary, though, so you might be able to get a higher bonus offer if you time your application right.

 Because flight award rates depend on how much a flight costs, there’s no set price.
 Depending on your route and travel dates, it’s possible to find flights to Los Cabos for 3,500 (yes, you read that right) to 15,000 miles per leg.
 One bonus easily can cover one, two or more round-trip flights to Mexico.
 If you’re flexible with your travel dates, don’t be afraid to play with the search calendar to find the lowest prices.

 The Southwest Rapid Rewards Priority Credit Card comes with a $149 annual fee, but it comes with tons of perks.
 You get to enjoy things like a $75 Southwest travel credit, four upgraded boarding positions per year (when available), 20% back on in-flight drinks and food, and 7,500 anniversary Rapid Rewards points every year you pay your annual fee.